UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/controller/cf.PyControl/README.md

 ## Basic Operations

+Technically, this service implements the *state machine pattern* to model and execute basic drone operations such as **TakeOff**, **Landing**, **Navigate**, and so forth.
+The drone actions are accessible via a RESTful API, which makes it easy to integrate cf.PyControl with other systems or user interfaces.
+The state machine of the Crazyflie 2.X in cf.PyControl is specified as described in ["Drone Software Controller Specification"](Development.md#drone-software-controller-specification).
+Note that this is a custom design choice.
+It is general enough to be used in different use cases and applications.

 #### Activate the Drone

 This is usually the <u>first command</u> you need to run to allow the Crazyflie to fly.